 The existing boat launch, which provides access to Lake Superior has been listed as a priority project by the Wisconsin Waterways Commission.
 Its condition has deteriorated over the years; it is inaccessible to larger boats and it is not in compliance with the American Disability Act.

-“Right now we have a 40-year-old boat launch that is going to be on its last year of usage,” said Sara Hudson, director of the Ashland parks and recreation department.
+“Right now we have a 40-year-old boat launch that is going to be on its last year of usage,” said Sara Hudson, Ashland Parks and Recreation Director, in a Wisconsin Examiner article.
 “More boats could actually launch right within the city and it would be an economic development opportunity and increase tourism to our area.
 It’s important to our vitality.
 The lake is right out our front door; being able to continue to provide safe access for people is really important for us.”

 “I think we should be listening to people on the ground and local officials and DNR experts about what investments they’d like to see, whether it’s parks, boat launches or ways to access the Great Lakes,” said Roys in an interview after the hearing.